awslabs/llrt/README.md

 We provide a concrete example in `example/register-hooks`.

+> [!NOTE]
+> This environment variable is only effective when running on AWS Lambda.
+> When using the LLRT CLI, hook files must be specified using the --import option instead of this environment variable.

 ### `LLRT_SDK_CONNECTION_WARMUP=1`

 Initializes TLS connections in parallel during function init which significantly reduces cold starts due.
 Enabled by default, can be disabled with value `0` or `false`